 Special distinction goes to -

-Garret FitzGerald has been awarded the 2013 Grand Prix Scientifique by the Institut de France, one of the largest prizes for scientific accomplishment and considered the world’s most prestigious prize for cardiovascular research.
+Dr. FitzGerald was also recently awarded the 2013 Grand Prix Scientifique by the Institut de France, one of the largest prizes for scientific accomplishment and considered the world’s most prestigious prize for cardiovascular research.

 He is also the recipient of the 2013 Scheele Award from the Swedish Academy of Pharmaceutical Sciences given to prominent scientists in the field of drug research and development to commemorate the skills and achievements of the famous Swedish chemist and pharmacist Carl Wilhelm Scheele.

 Additionally, Dr. FitzGerald has been named the 2012 recipient of the Louis and Arthur Lucian Award from McGill University, Montreal, Canada in recognition of his ground-breaking work on cardiovascular disease.

 Other recent honors include being included among the 44 newly elected Fellows and eight newly elected Foreign Members to the Royal Society.
 The Royal Society is a self-governing fellowship of distinguished scientists drawn from all areas of science, engineering, and medicine.

 James Shorter is the recipient of one of this year's Perelman School of Medicine's Awards of Excellence, the Michael S. Brown New Investigator Award, which recognizes emerging faculty investigators engaged in innovative discoveries.

 Daniel Rader has been awarded the American Heart Association’s (AHA) Clinical Research Prize for developing new methods to identify factors regulating the metabolism of fat particles in the bloodstream and testing their impact on the development of atherosclerosis.

 Andrew Tsourkas has been elected to Penn's Faculty Senate Nominating Committee.